djhshih/mobsnvf/README.md

 ```
 This will generate a samples.txt file with listing the sample name of all your samples by referring to the _`bam/`_ directory.

-If your bam file name includes suffixes or prefixes along with the sample name, they may be declared using the `--suffix` and `--prefix` argument.
+If your bam file name includes suffixes or prefixes along with the sample name, they may be declared using the `--suffix` and `--prefix` arguments.

 __Example:__ The prefix and suffix on __`prefix_sample_01_suffix.bam`__ may be omitted using __`--suffix _suffix --prefix prefix_`__ to just keep the sample name i.e. __sample_01__.